filodb/FiloDB/README.md

     - what architecture is best supported

 ## Building and Testing

+First, start up local Cassandra, at least 2.0.6 or above, but preferably 2.1.x.
+I use [CCM](https://github.com/pcmanus/ccm).

 Run the tests with `sbt test`, or for continuous development, `sbt ~test`.
 Noisy cassandra logs can be seen in `filodb-test.log`.